-Members can avail of the following credit facilities: the salary, policy, calamity and emergency loans.
+Members can avail of the following credit facilities: the Salary Loan Plus, Policy, Calamity, Multi-Purpose and Emergency loans.

-For the salary loan, members can avail up to the maximum amount of P200,000.00 with minimum requirements.
+For the Salary Loan Plus, members can avail up to the maximum amount of P500,000.00 with minimal requirements.
 The loan shall be renewable after payment of at least 30% of the total loan amount.
-Maximum term is 5 years.
+Maximum term is 60 months.

-The emergency loan facility helps members during financial difficulties for them to meet their emergency requirements and day-to-day expenses.
-It has an interest rate of 12% per year and members can borrow up to P100,000.00 and the maximum loan term is up to 30 months.
+The Emergency Loan facility helps members during financial difficulties for them to meet their emergency requirements and day-to-day expenses.
+It has an interest rate of 12% per year and members can borrow up to P100,000.00 and the maximum loan term is up to 48 months.

-For the calamity loan, members residing and/or assigned in NDCC calamity-declared areas are qualified to avail of the loan within 30 days from the declaration.
+For the Calamity Loan, members residing and/or assigned in NDCC calamity-declared areas are qualified to avail of the loan within 30 days from the declaration.
 Maximum loanable amount is P50,000.00 at an interest rate of 9% per year payable up to 24 months.